asem63/simple_django_site/README.md

 Simple django site with database.

 Used:
-Django 1.8 and python 2.7
+Django 1.8 and python 2.7, SQLite as database.

 No frontend frameworks used (Jquery, Bootstrap).